 NCAA penalizes MSU for recruiting violations

-According to the NCAA's report, a Mississippi State booster provided improper benefits to a recruit, including a car for $2,000 below the actual value.
+The NCAA largely accepted Mississippi State's self-imposed sanctions, which included the loss of scholarships and other restrictions.
+According to the report released Friday a Mississippi State booster provided improper benefits to a recruit, including a car for $2,000 below the actual value.

-The booster also provided the unnamed recruit - identified in media reports as defensive back Will Redmond - with cash on several occasions and offered him $6,000 to not take an official visit to another school.
+The report also says that the booster provided the unnamed recruit - identified in media reports as defensive back Will Redmond - with cash on several occasions and offered him $6,000 to not take an official visit to another school.

-The NCAA's penalties end a review of Mississippi State's football program that lasted more than a year.
-The program will have several recruiting restrictions over the next year, including a reduction in official visits and recruiting days.
+The NCAA penalties brings to end the approximately year-long review of Mississippi State's football program.
+However, the program will have several recruiting restrictions over the next year, including a reduction in official visits and recruiting days.

 The NCAA's Committee on Infractions chairman Britton Banowsky said during a Friday morning conference call that the violation was serious, but "narrow in scope and very straightforward.''
 He praised the university for its cooperation and said Mirando provided information after initial denials, even though he was not required to talk with the committee.